In this article, we describe how Mnemonica uses MFA (Multi-Factor Authentication).

 When MFA is enabled, to log in, the user will be asked for a second piece of information in addition to their credentials, a second factor chosen from the available ones.

-To enable MFA go to Account settings > Security > MFA > Enable MFA.
+To enable MFA go to Preferences > Security > MFA > Enable MFA.
 Once enabled, you can add MFA methods as needed.

 In Mnemonica, the authentication factors are set by methods.
 Available methods are: